Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 What Is Bigger – 14 or 16 Gauge Speaker Wire?

-If the resistance is kept below a certain level in your system, it won’t degrade the audio passing from your amplifier to your speakers.
+If the resistance is kept below a certain level in your system, it won’t degrade the audio passing from your amplifier to your speaker.

 So, if you need long cable runs, it is more important to use thicker wire to keep the resistance low.